Refugee Youth Mentorship

 Our program serves Afghan men and women between the ages of 15-24, who were evacuated by the US Government after the fall of Kabul.
 Many were evacuated with their families during that period, some came later.
 All have legal immigration status and are ORR-eligible for services provided by the Afghan Supplemental Appropriations Act.
-The act provided funding for various agencies, including the Department of State and the Department of Defense, to support Operation Allies Welcome and related efforts, such as relocating individuals at risk due to the situation in Afghanistan.
+The act provided funding for various agencies to support Operation Allies Welcome and related efforts, such as relocating individuals at risk due to the situation in Afghanistan.

 In most cases, a member of their immediate family aided US Military in Afghanistan, including acting as translators, security patrols and paramilitary support.
 Afghan refugees arrive with limited English and are generally unprepared for our highly structured, fast-paced American lifestyle.